-The subsequent search for a remedy resulted in economic commentators and neoliberal economists scapegoating bureaucratic management.
-Jensen and Meckling (1976) advocated the explicit introduction of the principles of agency theory, arguing that if self-interest is the best motivator, then the way to encourage executive managers to drive shareholder value is to link their remuneration to the share price.
+The subsequent search for an answer resulted in economic commentators and neoliberal economists scapegoating 'bureaucratic management'.
+Jensen and Meckling (1976) advocate the explicit introduction of the principles of agency theory, arguing that if self-interest is the best motivator, then the way to encourage executive managers to drive shareholder value is to link their remuneration to the share price.
 (Crouch argues that like 'many neoclassical economists, Jensen was perplexed by the rise of corporate social responsibility.
-[That is] the voluntary acceptance by firms of obligations to customers, workers and, in particular the wider community' (2011: 105)).
+[That is] the voluntary acceptance by firms of obligations to customers, workers and, in particular the wider community' [Crouch, 2011: 105].)
 Shareholders agree and respond accordingly, incentivising executive managers to drive the value of the share price and dividends upwards, by linking senior management remuneration and bonuses to these measures.
 Khurana identifies this shift as the point at which the professionalisation project initiated by the early business schools, the first being Wharton in 1881, is abandoned: